 Top choice: Joyoung Soy Milk Maker.
 I’ve come around to having the milk made in the stainless steel pitcher and then just straining at the end.
 It’s super easy to do, and you won’t have to worry about the holes in a strainer cup getting clogged.
 This one also enables you to make milk with unsoaked beans, but you’ll get more milk with soaked soy beans.

-6. Countertop Toaster / Convection Oven: Before we renovated our kitchen (someday I’ll share before and after photos), we didn’t have space for a toaster oven, and I really really missed having one.
+Before we renovated our kitchen, we didn’t have space for a toaster oven, and I really really missed having one.
 Not a TOASTER, mind you — a toaster OVEN.
 Basically a small convection oven.
-I don’t like using my large wall ovens unless I have to; they use a ton of electricity, and the fan is loud.
+I don’t like using my large wall oven unless I have to; it uses a ton of electricity, and the fan is loud.
 So, I use our countertop convection oven for everything from baking Japanese sweet potatoes and drop biscuits to toasting ciabatta!

 Top choice: Oster Toaster Oven.
 Digital, easy to use, lots of options and settings.
 No complaints.

-7. Popcorn Air Popper: I don’t hide the fact that I eat popcorn several times a week, and while I grew up on Jiffy Pop, there comes a time you grow out of your childhood habits.
-I have had an air popper for 25 years and while it looks a little worse or wear, it’s perfect in my eyes.
+I don’t hide the fact that I eat popcorn several times a week, and while I grew up on Jiffy Pop, there comes a time you grow out of your childhood habits.
+I have had one single air popper for 25 years and while it looks a little worse or wear, it’s perfect in my eyes.

 Top choice: Presto Air Popper.
-My original air popper is so old (25 years?) that I can’t find it anymore, but this one has the same features I love!
+My original air popper is so old that I can’t find it available anymore, but this one has the same features I love about mine!

 Top choice: Kitchen Aid Stand Mixer